Choose a language en

 You can use the glasslike_framed_optional drawtype to allow the user to opt-in to the framed appearance.

-minetest.register_node("default:glass", {
+core.register_node("default:glass", {

 description = "Glass",